AI4Finance-Foundation/FinGPT/README.md

 # ChatGPT for FinTech

-We focus on ChatGPT's applications in FinTech.
+We focus on ChatGPT applications in FinTech, to show the power of ChatGPT in finance.

 The data sources and our wapper for large language models (LLM) are put separately in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)